PE-Susheel-Bhatt/TerraformScripts/AKS Deployment/README.md

 1. Use Terraform workspaces for easier management of the deployments.
 This can also help us manage Dev, UAT and Production deployments instead of creating multiple state files\directories.
 2. If you are creating new resources\variables.
 Ensure naming convention is easily relatable, since we have a lot of variables in this code.
 3. Use conditionals to avoid unwanted surprises.

+### Points to be noted for this deployment :

+1. We are using identity as SystemAssigned.
+Please refer line 40 at *"terraform-modules/aks/main.tf"*.
+This can be changed to service principal if required, by uncommenting line 44 to 47.
+2. We are using BLOB as backend.
+You need to create a storage account and container as specified from line number 3 to 10 under *"terraform-resources/main.tf"*.
+Terraform state file will be stored in this container.
+3. Since we are using Key vault to store any sensitive information, you also need to create Key vault with the secrets defined as per terraform.tfvars file.